taielab/awesome-hacking-lists/README.md

 ## Go

+- [ChopChop](https://github.com/michelin/ChopChop) - ChopChop is a CLI for scanning endpoints and identifying exposition of services/files/folders through the webroot.
+- [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
+- [v2ray-poseidon](https://github.com/ColetteContreras/v2ray-poseidon) - An Enhanced V2Ray(based on v2ray-core) for VNetPanel, SSRPanel, V2board and SSPanel-v3-Uim to sync users from database to v2ray, to log traffics/system info
 - [go-execute-assembly](https://github.com/lesnuages/go-execute-assembly) - Allow a Go process to dynamically load .NET assemblies
 - [iox](https://github.com/EddieIvan01/iox) - Tool for port forward & intranet proxy
 - [doraemon](https://github.com/Qihoo360/doraemon) - Doraemon is a Prometheus based monitor system